Visas and Work Permits in the Netherlands

 - TB test and MVV (non-tourist, entrance visa) is required for some countries

-If you come over with a partner, they will also have the highly skilled migrant visa so they can work in the Netherlands without additional sponsorship.
+If you come over with a partner, they will also have a highly skilled migrant visa so they can work in the Netherlands without additional sponsorship.

 Partner Visa & Permit

-If you have a partner that is either Dutch or a member of the EU, you can obtain a residence/work permit with the partner as your sponsor.
-This sets the partner as your sponsor and allows you to work in the Netherlands freely.
-There are some documents required for this including a check that you are currently married in your home country.
+If you have a partner that is either of Dutch nationality or a member of the EU, you can obtain a residence/work permit with the partner as your sponsor.
+It sets the partner as your sponsor and allows you to work in the Netherlands freely.
+There are some documents required for this, including a check that you are currently married in your home country.

-Please get in contact with us if you or your company needs assistance with finding and/or registering for a work permit while in the Netherlands!
+Get in contact with us if you or your company needs assistance with registering for work and resident permits or visa application while in the Netherlands!

-Want to know more about our International Immigration Consulting services, Read here
+Want to know more about our International Immigration service/ Consulting services, Read here